anOtherAnalyse/spoofy/dissect/README.md

 * crtl-b -> page up
 * slash (/) -> enter a command
 * enter -> display selected packet summary / validate command
-* erase -> erase a character in the command
 * crtl-q -> quit application

 In the packet summary view